-Date of Birth: October 3, 1960, Ashgabat, Turkmenistan Citizenship: Turkmen

-Position when arrested: He was released from duty prior to his arrest.
+Date of Birth: October 3, 1960, Ashgabat, Turkmenistan Citizenship: Turkmen Residence at time of arrest: Ashgabat Position when arrested: He was released from duty prior to his arrest.

 Date of arrest: According to Memorial, he was arrested December 7, 2002.
-The video of his 'confession' was shown on television in Turkmenistan on December 18, 2002.39
+The video of his 'confession' was shown on television in Turkmenistan on December 18, 2002.58